loganxc12/techtonic-prework/internet-terminology.md

 URLS
 ------------
     * Uniform Resource Locator - web address for an online resource; unique and defines where to find something on the internet and how the computer is supposed to read it, made of 3 basic parts:
-        1. Protocol (https://) - declares how your web browser should communicate with a web server when sending or fetching a web page or document.
+        1. Protocol (https://) - declares how web browser should communicate with a web server when sending or fetching a web page.
         2. Domain - wikipedia.com
         3. Path (/cheese.html) - typically refers to a file or directory on the web server.
     // More Parts - from "Anatomy of a URL" //